Sialitech/label-siali/docs/source/guide/setup_project.md

 order_enterprise: 103
 section: "Configuration"
 meta_title: Set up your labeling project
-meta_description: Set up data labeling and annotation projects in Label Studio to produce high-quality data for your machine learning and data science projects.
+meta_description: Set up data labeling and annotation projects in Siali Label to produce high-quality data for your machine learning and data science projects.
 ---

-All labeling activities in Label Studio occur in the context of a project.
+All labeling activities in Siali Label occur in the context of a project.

-<div class="opensource-only">After you [start Label Studio](start.html) and [create an account](signup.html), create a project to start labeling your data.</div>
+<div class="opensource-only">After you [start Siali Label](start.html) and [create an account](signup.html), create a project to start labeling your data.</div>

 1. [Create a project](#Create-a-project)
 2. [Import data](tasks.html).